Back

 Why is credit insurance important?

-The Supplier often has costs for manufacturing and logistics, so it needs working capital quickly to cover its expenses.
-If the Buyer defaults on payment, the Supplier may be unable to pay its bills and could end up with a cash flow problem.
+If the buyer defaults on payment, the seller may be unable to pay its bills and could end up with a cashflow problem.

 Credit insurance example